void-linux/void-docs/src/config/session-management.md

 Install [elogind](#elogind) as your session manager to automatically set up `XDG_RUNTIME_DIR`.

+Install the `pam_rundir` package and add the following line to `/etc/pam.d/system-login` in the sessions block:

+`session optional pam_rundir.so`

+This will automatically create and destroy `XDG_RUNTIME_DIR` as `/run/user/<UID>` upon user login and logout.
+Please note that this does not set the `XDG_RUNTIME_DIR` environment variable automatically.

 Alternatively, manually set the environment variable through the shell.
 Make sure to create a dedicated user directory and set its permissions to `700`.
 A good default location is `/run/user/$(id -u)`.